BerkeleyAutomation/fog_x/design_doc/planning_doc.md

 ### known bugs
 1. when creating a new dataset, the first entry is null
+2. merging and loading from df lost the schema and original data types

 ### Big Steps
 1. asynchonous writing, test with multiple processes & episodes